Nataša Mićić: Back in opposition

-Personal
+Personal life

-Natalie Mićić is married to Miodrag Mićić, member of GSS municipal board in Užice.
+Nataša Mićić is married to Miodrag Mićić, member of GSS municipal board in Užice.

 In late March 2006, her husband was in the news for phoning and reportedly verbally threatening journalist Nenad Kovačević from the Danas daily.
 Kovačević revealed Miodrag Mićić called him up on 30 March 2006, reportedly angry about Kovačević's piece in the previous day's issue of Danas that references the fact that six Serbian Assembly Members of Parliament from Užice declared their personal monthly income to be over RSD1.2 million (~€15,000).
 Nobody was mentioned by name but Miodrag Mićić apparently thought it obvious the article alludes to him and his wife, and allegedly decided to menace Kovačević over the phone by reportedly proclaiming: "If anything happens to my home, my wife or my child, the same will happen to your family and your kids; you singled out my home and my family by writing this article".

 While admitting to calling up Kovačević and "reacting hastily after getting into an argument [with the journalist]", Miodrag Mićić denied using the exact words ascribed to him.